The importance of thickness when choosing a wool coat – CDL#85

 A primary reflex would be to stop at the composition and immediately declare: "the 100% wool coat is necessarily better".

-Now let's add additional data, the material weight:
+Now let's add an additional piece of data, the material weight:

 • Coat 1: 350g/ m2